Fortnite Season 8 release date – Season 8 map changes, skins, Battle Pass info, theories

 Aflood with anticipation

-Season 8 of Fortnite is looming closer and closer, set to arrive in just over a month.
-So it’s about time we set a weather eye on the horizon and delve into all the theories, easter eggs, and information we’ve found on what to expect in this new season.
+With Season 8 of Fortnite fast approaching and set to arrive in less than a month, it’s time we set a weather eye on the horizon and delve into all the theories, easter eggs, and information we’ve found on what to expect in this new season.

 Our Fortnite Season 8 guide is full to bursting with everything we know about the upcoming Season 8 release, detailing its start date as well as the most likely theories regarding map changes, skins, themes, and much more.
 So without further ado, let’s dive in!